Eco Quote Today

 If your triple glazing isn’t manufactured with soundproofing in mind, it can only offer 1dB more acoustic protection than single glazing.
 This is because the third layer can amplify sound through vibrations.
 With sufficient glazing and gaps, triple glazing can offer a 40dB reduction in outside noise levels.

 The clear winner for soundproofing is secondary glazing, which can reduce noise levels by up to 54dB.
 With a bigger gap between each pane, noise is greatly reduced.
+If you live in a loud area, you’d be better off saving the cost of triple glazed windows and spending it on secondary glazing instead.

 Home Security

-The more panes there are in a window unit, the better protection you have.
+The more panes of glass there are in a window unit, the better protection you have.
 It makes it harder to break into, which increases the security of your home.
 Laminated layers of glass can increase home security even further by keeping the glass together if it’s broken.
 In terms of extra security, triple glazing is the clear winner.

 Light Transmission

 Though transparent, glass is actually green.
 The more panes you add, the darker it will become, which reduces the amount of natural sunlight the window will let in.
-Triple glazing has the unintended effect of making your home appear darker.
+Triple glazed windows cost you natural light as a result, although unintentionally.

 Double vs Triple Glazing Vector